Future of Management Consulting in 2024: Will AI disrupt MBB?

 Consultants can not share granular data from other clients but they can share high level insights or help your company engage in benchmarking which helps compare your company at a more detailed level with other companies.
 While these insights are useful for humans, they are too high level for machine decision makers which can crunch more granular data to arrive at better decisions.
 As machines take over decision making, the value of high level data is reduced.

 AI companies are stepping in to enable companies to use more granular data in their decision making.
-For example, XANT (previously called insidesales.com) claims to rely on billions of interactions and millions of buyer profiles to help sales people close deals.
+For example, XANT (previously known as insidesales.com claims 4 to rely on billions of interactions and millions of buyer profiles to help sales people close deals.
 When companies share data to be used anonymously to improve machine learning models, the resulting models are stronger than anything decision making model that can be communicated via high level insights.

 This is less at risk compared to other USPs.